 Print and fill out the necessary application and submit it to the Assistant Director in person, or by fax (618.692.9566), or email complete details as indicated by form to firstname.lastname@example.org

-Homebound Delivery available to anyone living within the city limits of Edwardsville with an Edwardsville Library Card who is unable to physically get to the library due to a disability, illness, or is recovering from an injury.
+Homebound Delivery available to anyone living within the city limits of Edwardsville with a valid Edwardsville Library Card who is unable to physically get to the library due to a disability, illness, or is recovering from an injury.
 All library materials are available for this service.
 Register today and we'll contact you with more information.